xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 <link href="style.css" rel="stylesheet">
 ```

-because it is queried by url `/index.ftl`: no difference with usual `index.html` - template rendering is hidden
+because it is queried by the URL `/index.ftl`: there is no difference from the usual `index.html` — template rendering is hidden
-(and direct template file even don't need custom resource).
+(and the direct template file doesn't even need a custom resource).

 When we need custom resource (most likely, for parameters mapping) we can still use it: